 Previously, she has reported on the U.S. response to COVID-19 for the New York Times Opinion video team, the pandemic's disproportionate economic impact on women for The Fuller Project, law enforcement's failure to solve shootings for The Trace and BuzzFeed News, and from 2012 through 2017, she was the data projects editor at the New York Daily News, where she reported extensively on the NYPD’s abuse of the “broken windows” policing strategy to target people of color.

 Her work has consistently had direct impact — including increased oversight of gun dealers in Massachusetts and 19 laws and other reforms to policing in New York City — and helped free a man from prison, jumpstart the construction timetable of Brooklyn Bridge Park, and save an Underground Railroad home from eminent domain.
 She has been recognized with 31 awards and honors, including the Pulitzer Prize for Public Service in 2017 for a solo-bylined series she reported for the Daily News and ProPublica.

 She's also passionate about sharing what she's learned with others — particularly the many ways journalists of all skill levels can infuse accountability and data reporting into their everyday work — and has spoken at dozens of conferences, workshops, and classrooms around the country.

-I studied journalism at Wayne State University in Detroit and was name a distinguished alumna in 2018.
-Prior to discovering my love of reporting, I was an artist, community organizer and waitress.
+She studied journalism at Wayne State University in Detroit and was named a distinguished alumna in 2018.
+Before discovering her love of reporting, she was a painter, community organizer, and waitress.